On the Same Page - Aliceheimers: Alzeheimer's Through the Looking Glass

 By Kristen Phillips.
 Published on 8/5/2024

-This is the seventh in a series of book reviews from Kristen Phillips.
+This is the ninth in a series of book reviews from Kristen Phillips.
 Reading about other people’s experiences helped Kristen emotionally and practically around her father’s illness.
 Her hope is that these reviews will raise awareness of the ever-increasing number of books (fiction and non-fiction) available to support and educate those of us affected by dementia.

 Aliceheimer’s: Alzheimer’s Through the Looking Glass